ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/index.md

 ---

 ## Step 2: Explore EarthCODE

-Take some time to explore EarthCODE’s core features.
 This step will help you become familiar with the platform's tools and resources, and how they integrate to support your research.
 The best way to follow our tutorials and learn about EarthCODE is by using one of the EarthCODE platforms.
 We recommend visiting the page where we explain how [to choose the right tools and platforms for your work](../Technical%20Documentation/Platforms/).

-Once you're familiar with that, dive deeper into the platform by exploring:
+EarthCODE offers a variety of features, in the portal you will be able to find:

-- [EarthCODE Data](../Technical%20Documentation/Data/): Access a variety of datasets available for your research needs.
+- [Datasets](/Technical%20Documentation/Data): Access a variety of datasets available for your research needs and discovery.
+- [Computational Research](/Technical%20Documentation/Platforms/): Use EarthCODE integrated platforms with advanced computational tools for Earth System Science on collaborative research environment
-- [EarthCODE Workflows](../Technical%20Documentation/Workflows/): Learn how to create, manage, and optimize workflows to enhance your research.
+- [Workflows](/Technical%20Documentation/Workflows/) : Easily find, publish and re-use FAIR workflows to enhance reproducibility and collaboration in research
+- [Community](/Community%20and%20Collaboration/Getting%20Started%20With%20The%20EarthCODE%20Discourse/): Fostering a collaborative community dedicated to FAIR Open Science and sustainable innovation

 By exploring these sections, you’ll better understand how to leverage EarthCODE’s resources and tools to support your research.

-### EarthCODE platforms

-Visit the [EarthCODE platforms](../Technical%20Documentation/Platforms/) page to learn about the different EarthCODE platforms.
-There, you will find their respective documentation and instructions on how to access resources.

 ### Tutorials

 This compiled table will take you through the basics of EarthCODE.
 You can choose tutorials in various formats: Hands-on and Slides tutorials focus on text-based learning, while Videos and Case Studies provide a more visual approach.

 Choose your best fit, experiment, or try them all!

-**TBD**: Add links to the materials in the table below (once available)

 - Introduction to EarthCODE
 - Introduction to [NoR](https://nor-discover.org) and [Applying for NoR usage](https://youtu.be/IJEZRSac6EE?feature=shared)